rhowsane/Hickathon/README.md

 Two approaches were tried to see if it could improve the overall model score:
 - filling missing numerical values with the median
 - removing less important features from the model traing
-But none of these strategies improved significantly the model strategy.
+But none of these strategies improved significantly the model score.